VOlekh/reactnd-project-would-you-rather-starter/README.md

 User is be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

 # Why this project?
-This project solidify your understanding of React and Redux.
+This project solidify understanding of React and Redux.
 Practice:
 - improving the predictability of application’s state;
 - establish strict rules for getting,
 - listening, and updating the store;